 Features Help Determine Quality

-There are other features you should consider when selecting your Christmas lights.
+There are other features you should consider when selecting different types of Christmas lights.
 Some of these include:

 - Number of bulbs: The package will indicate the number of bulbs on a string of lights.
 A strand with 50 bulbs will put out less illumination and cover less area than a string of 200 lights.